Skip to main content

 There are, of course, a large number of Creative Commons licences which are used by the million to license everything from literary works to photographs.
 However, what is inescapable is that the entire copyleft system finds its roots in copyright.
 In fact, copyleft licences are nothing but a form of copyright licensing.

-As opposed to this, the grant of a license to a potential user under a Creative Commons license is “automatic”.
+As opposed to this, the grant of a licence to a potential user under a Creative Commons license is “automatic”.
 The procedure of licensing a work with a copyleft license is extremely simple, and future use by third parties does not involve cumbersome negotiations each time.
-It would therefore appear that unless the copyright owner is particularly fussy, a Creative Commons license would be preferable to using a Konomark.
-However, should a particular intended use not fall within the scope of the Creative Commons license, the Konomark would be useful in signifying to others that the copyright owner is willing to share rights beyond those envisaged by the Creative Commons license in certain circumstances.
+It would therefore appear that unless the copyright owner is particularly fussy, a Creative Commons licence would be preferable to using a Konomark.
+However, should a particular intended use not fall within the scope of the Creative Commons licence, the Konomark would be useful in signifying to others that the copyright owner is willing to share rights beyond those envisaged by the Creative Commons licence in certain circumstances.

 Free Culture